Tavroswyn/StealthChangerDocs/docs/hardware/calibration_tools.md

 Converting an existing [Sexbolt Z Endstop](https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop){:target="_blank"} is easy, all you need is to replace the existing shaft with a M5 threaded (one end) shaft and 12mm threaded ball.

 !!! warning "Not just any Z endstop"
     Only Z endstops with a bushing are recommended for use as a Sexball Probe.
-If your Z endstop is the style with a deflanged pulley, you will need to source the another.
+If your Z endstop is the style with a deflanged pulley, you will need to source another one.

 ![Sexball Probe](../assets/sexball.png){:width="540"}